9 Practices for Building Health Equity

 Health Inequities Create Health Disparities

 It’s a well-worn cliché to say that the U.S. health system demands radical transformation.
-But even incremental changes can make a difference in a patient’s life – and over the coming weeks, we’re going to explore 9 practices that can build health equity.
+But even incremental changes can make a difference in a patient’s life – such as these 9 practices that can build health equity.

 #1.
 Inclusive Communication